teddykoker/blog/content/post/trading-with-reinforcement-learning-in-python-part-two-bitcoin-strategy/index.md

 $$F_t = {\tanh(\theta^T x_t) + 1 \over 2}$$

 This function will generate a value between 0 and 1, which will tell us what percentage of the portfolio should buy the asset. $\theta$, like in the last post, will be the parameters we will optimize using gradient ascent, and $x_t$ will be the input vector at time $t$.
-For this post, we will assign the input vector as $x_t = [1, r_{t - M}, ... , r_t, F_{t - 1}] $, where $r_t$ is the percent change between the asset at time $t$ and $t - 1$, and $M$ is the number of time series inputs.
+For this post, we will assign the input vector as $x_t = [1, r _{t - M}, \dots, r_t, F _{t - 1}]$, where $r_t$ is the percent change between the asset at time $t$ and $t - 1$, and $M$ is the number of time series inputs.
 This means that at every time step, the model will be fed its last position and a series of historical price changes that it can use to calculate its next position.
 We can calculate all of the positions given price series `x`, and `theta` with the following Python function:

 ```python
 import numpy as np